alxblzd/alxblzd.github.io/_posts/2025-11-06-proj-terraform-proxmox-cloudinit.md

 ## Terraform + Proxmox Automation

-Terraform lets you spin up VMs in Proxmox without clicking through the web UI every time.
-You define your VMs in code, and Terraform handles the rest.
+Terraform spins up VMs in Proxmox without clicking through the web UI every time.
+Define the VMs in code and let Terraform do the work.

 - Uses the BPG [Proxmox Provider](https://github.com/bpg/terraform-provider-proxmox)
-- Cloud-Init handles the initial setup
+- Cloud-Init handles initial setup

+This is the homelab pattern I use to go from zero to SSH-ready VMs with almost no manual clicks.

 Full working example on [https://github.com/alxblzd/proxmox-terraform-pbks/tree/main](https://github.com/alxblzd/proxmox-terraform-pbks/tree/main)